San Diego International Auto Show

 There are numerous reef breaks around La Jolla, most of them lying dormant for the better part of the year only to awaken dramatically on the right combination of swell and tide.
 La Jolla Cove, for example, is a tranquil deep-water snorkeling beach, but once or twice each winter, a powerful north swell turns the area off the cove into a big left point.
 Although far from secret, the lesser-known breaks around La Jolla and Bird Rock are difficult to find, challenging to surf and better left to serious surfers to discover on their own.
 Windansea bears mentioning because it's probably San Diego's most consistent, most surfable break.
 Of course, it's also one of the most crowded and localized.
 Marine Street Beach is a notorious shorebreak ideal for bodyboarding and the special brand of bodysurfing known as womping.

 The long, sandy shore comprising Pacific, Mission and Ocean beaches offers mostly middling surf (with exceptions including Tourmaline, South Mission and the O.B.
 Pier).
 But because of its close proximity and easy access for the majority of San Diego's population, surfers manage to make the most of it.
+Pacific Beach and surrounding areas are great spots to take surf lessons in San Diego and have easy access to surf schools and rentals.
 As with all the other popular beaches in town, lifeguards divide swimmers from surfers in the busy summer months, and it's important to make sure you're where you belong.
 What the surf might lack, the beach scene more than makes up for, and the P.B.- M.B. boardwalk is always bustling with activity.

 Point Loma is fringed by rock reefs and the surf is often groomed by offshore kelp.
 Sunset Cliffs comprises a series of point breaks that can work at varying degrees of quality under various degrees of swell size and direction.
 Surfing Sunset Cliffs means scrambling up and down the bluffs and paddling in and out from the rocks, but out at the tip, at a spot called Dolphin Tanks, ambitious surfers access the lineup by boat.